The Ultimate Guide To Choosing Your Camino

 Have you already walked the Camino Frances and Portugues?
 Do you have a ‘been there, done that’ attitude when it comes to walking into Santiago?
 If you’ve answered yes to either of those questions, you might need a break from the more traditional Camino routes.

-For something different, why not explore the Camino Mozarabe in Spain’s beautiful Andalucia region.
+For something different, why not explore the Via de la Plata (Camino Mozarabe) in Spain’s beautiful Andalucia region?
 There’s a great mix of history, food and culture all wrapped up together.
-Highlights are definitely the incredible sights in Cordoba (Mosque-Cathedral) and Granada (Alhambra).
+Highlights are the incredible sights in Cordoba (Mosque-Cathedral) and Granada (Alhambra).

 Honestly, for this one, the simple answer is all.
 All of the Camino de Santiago routes can and often are walked by solo travellers.
 Take a look at our Camino de Santiago Routes to choose your favourite or select one from one of the other interests listed above.

 If you’ve any questions or if you’d like to speak to one of our travel specialists, please don’t hesitate to contact us.
 In the meantime, Buen Camino!
-We wish you the happiest of travels for 2022!
+We wish you the happiest of travels!

 If you take some great photos on your travels, tag us on Instagram so we can see and share your wonderful adventure with fellow pilgrims!